 Despite featuring an original design and gathering good reviews, including from our own team, the first Surface (RT) had a hard time finding a market.
 As a result, Microsoft had to write down a substantial amount of money, but has decided to soldier on because abandoning the tablet market is just not an option.
-Microsoft needs Surface to show the way for other OEMs, and to do just that, Surface 2 has arrived.
+Microsoft needs Surface to show the way for other OEMs, and to do just that, the Microsoft Surface 2 had arrived.

 This second edition still runs on an ARM platform: the NVIDIA Tegra 4 to be precise (the original Surface RT had a Tegra 3 chip).
 This hardware update and potential optimizations in Windows 8.1 bring a much faster machine, to the market, and that translates directly into a better user experience.
 At the same time, the Windows Store apps quality has risen, especially for “top apps” from companies that have the engineering resources to handle many platforms.
-So, how is it to use the Surface 2 in the real world?
+So, how is it to use the Microsoft Surface 2 in the real world?
 Read on…

 Before we jump into the Surface 2 detail, Let me explain what I do with my tablets.
 Since we all use those devices differently, it’s better if you know where I come from so that you can extrapolate how your own experience may be.

 I normally use tablets for simple things like limited email, media consumption (Netflix, Hulu, videos rentals…).
 In some ways, I would do more with it, but the typically limited capabilities of those devices make it difficult to get some “real work” done comfortably.

 For instance, my iPad cannot really deal with random file attachments, and while the Android ones are doing a bit better in that respect, but they don’t fare that much better in terms of productivity.
 That’s all fine, but it’s also why the Surface tablet concept is so attractive.